 Once you graduate and get hired in a job making $40,000 per year or more, you'll make monthly payments to pay back the cost of tuition + the living expenses loan for 36 months.

-If you meet the qualifications of our Tuition Refund Guarantee and don't land a qualifying job within 6 months of graduation, the tuition portion of your loan is forgiven.
+If you meet the qualifications of our Tuition Refund Program and don't land a qualifying job within 6 months of graduation, the tuition portion of your loan is forgiven.